NeelChotai/meemtime/README.md

 2. Set your interval increment (how much to add each round)
 3. Press "Start Training"
 4. Timer counts down - when it hits zero, the next round starts automatically
+5. Press "Pause" to temporarily stop (resumes from same point)
-5. Press "Fail" if the dog breaks, then "Start" to resume at the last successful duration
+6. Press "Fail" if the dog breaks, then "Resume" to restart at the last successful duration

 ## Development